Oregon Truck Crashes are Complicated – Do You Need an Attorney?

 - Government Entities.
 If road safety was compromised due to the neglect of road repairs, neglect of warning signs, unsafe road construction practices, or other safety issues governed by a government entity, these entities may also be held accountable for your damages.
 Your Oregon truck crash attorney will have the resources to investigate the history and conditions of the site where your accident occurred to determine if any government entity should be a party to your suit.

-Let Shulman DuBois LLC Assist Your Truck Accident Injury Claim
+Let DuBois Law Group Assist Your Truck Accident Injury Claim

 Truck accidents by their very nature are serious.
 When potentially thousands of pounds of weight collide with a car, injuries are bound to happen.
-If you or a loved one has been injured in a truck accident in Oregon and you need the assistance of an experienced Oregon truck crash attorney, we invite you to contact our lawyers for a free consultation.
+If you or a loved one has been injured in a truck accident in Oregon and you need the assistance of an experienced Oregon truck crash attorney, we invite you to contact our personal injury lawyers in Portland for a free consultation.